Lingo (Dutch game show): Final round

 The team with the highest score after the last round goes to the final.
 The other team receives, apart from the won money prize, a consolation prize.
-In the past, the consolation prize has been a Lingo-branded bag.
-Starting in 2019, the consolation prize is a pair of Lingo socks.
+From 1989 to 2014, the consolation prize was a Lingo-branded bag.
+As of 2019, it's a pair of Lingo socks.

 First version

 See also No Lingo Bonus Round from the 1987-88 North American version.

 In the original version of Lingo transmitted by VARA, the final round was based on the "No Lingo" round in the original 1987 North American version.
 The team guesses up to five words in this round and must draw numbers from their hopper for every guess they took.
 This version lasted until 2001.

-At the beginning of the finale, the team receives a 25-number Lingo card, and 16 numbers are crossed off.
-The center space is left uncovered; this number will always make a Lingo when drawn.
+At the beginning of the finale, the team received a 25-number Lingo card, and 16 numbers were crossed off.
+The center space was left uncovered; this number would always make a Lingo when drawn.
 The hopper is filled with 35 odd- or even-numbered balls and one gold ball.

-The finale is played with five words.
-The team guesses a 5-letter word, as per normal gameplay.
-For each attempt, the team must draw one ball from the hopper (e.g., if a word is solved in 4 attempts, 4 balls must be drawn).
-If the word was not guessed, a one-ball penalty was applied; the team had to draw 6 balls.
-If a numbered ball is drawn that is not on the board, nothing is crossed off and it is discarded.
-If a numbered ball is drawn that is on the board, it is crossed off, and the ball is discarded as well.
-If the team draws the gold ball, they stop drawing and their money is automatically doubled.
-If they manage to draw the required number of balls (or draw the gold ball) without completing a Lingo, the team's money doubles.
-If at any point in the finale a number is drawn that forms a Lingo on the board, the game ends and the team loses all their winnings.
-After every word, they can risk their money and play on or stop the game and take their money accrued thus far.
+The finale was played with five words.
+The team guessed a five-letter word, as per normal gameplay.
+For each attempt, they had to draw one ball from the hopper (e.g., if a word was solved in four attempts, four balls had been drawn).
+If the word wasn't guessed, a one-ball penalty was applied (for a total of six balls).
+If a numbered ball is drawn that wasn't on the board, nothing was crossed off and it was discarded.
+If a numbered ball was drawn that was on the board, it was crossed off, and the ball was discarded as well.
+If the team drew the gold ball, they stopped drawing and their money was automatically doubled.
+If they managed to draw the required number of balls (or the gold ball) without completing a Lingo, the team's money was doubled.
+If at any point a number was drawn that formed a Lingo on the board, the game ended and the team lost all their winnings.
+After every word, they could risk their money and play on or stop and take the money accrued thus far.

-This version of the finale gave rise to the famous sentence, "Staat... niet op de kaart!" ([The number] is... not on the board!) which was always called if a numbered ball was drawn which was not present on the Lingo card.
+During this time, if a team Lingoed in the finale, they were allowed to return on the next episode to hopefully try again (up to three shows).
+Also, this version of the finale gave rise to the famous sentence, "Staat... niet op de kaart!" ([The number] is... not on the board!) which was always called if a numbered ball was drawn and not present on the Lingo card.